From Memphis to Vegas / From Vegas to Memphis: Reissues

 In November 1970, RCA reissued the set as individual albums, only in the US, identified by the subtitles that appeared on the original double LP, In Person at the International Hotel, Las Vegas, Nevada as LSP 4428, and Back in Memphis as LSP 4429.
 They have been issued separately ever since.
 However, the double LP LSP 6020 was also available concurrently through the 1970s.
 In the United Kingdom, this has only ever been released as the double LP set, keeping the integrity of the original project.
-The entirety of Back in Memphis can be found on the box set From Nashville to Memphis: The Essential 60s Masters, and on the double-disc compilation of recordings at American Sound Studio, Suspicious Minds.
+The entirety of Back in Memphis can be found on compact disc in the boxed set From Nashville to Memphis: The Essential 60s Masters, and on the double-disc compilation of recordings at American Sound Studio, Suspicious Minds.

-On July 28, 2009, Sony Music Entertainment issued Back in Memphis on the second disc of its Legacy Edition of From Elvis in Memphis.
+RCA reissued both albums on separate CDs in 1992.
+On July 28, 2009, Back in Memphis was reissued on the second disc of the RCA/Legacy Edition of From Elvis in Memphis.
 A similar Legacy Edition of On Stage released on March 23, 2010, features the entirety of In Person at the International Hotel, Las Vegas, Nevada on its second disc.

 The collectors' label Follow That Dream has released several of the full performances from Presley's August 1969 season in Las Vegas.
 The full August 22 performance was included on a reissue of the live album, titled In Person.
 The full midnight show from August 23 was released under the title Elvis At The International, while the midnight show from August 26 was released as All Shook Up.
 The August 24 show is available on the first disc of the 2001 box set Live in Las Vegas.
 In 2013, FTD released the complete midnight show from August 25.